Makhuta/homeassistant-duolingo/README.md

-# Data scrapper for Duolingo
+# Data scraper for Duolingo
 Adds multiple sensors with information/statistics grabbed from Duolingo account

 ## Installation